tcroshaw/tcroshaw.github.io/capstone/index.md

 <img src="hail_cloud.png" alt="">

-This stage of the project brings together the data exploration and statistical analysis completed so far into a final delivery that includes sentiment analysis, a principle component analysis and a series of classification models.
+This stage of the project brings together the analysis completed so far into a final delivery that includes sentiment analysis, a principle component analysis and a series of classification models.

 ***Sentiment Analysis***

-In general, during very severe natural catastrophes, people tend to tweet emotive language to describe the events they're experiencing.
+Generally during very severe natural catastrophes, people tend to tweet emotive language to describe the events they're experiencing.

-Textblob is library for processing textual data.
-It returns the polarity score - a measure of the negativity, the neutralness, or the positivity of the text.
-This function was parsed over all tweets to understand how sentiment varied for tweets referring to different events.
+_Textblob_ is python library for processing textual data.
+The sentiment_analysis function returns the polarity score - a measure of the negativity, the neutralness, or the positivity of the text.
+This function was parsed over all tweets to understand how sentiment varied in for different catastrophe types.

 <img src="sentiment.png" alt="">